 Doctors of the World seeks to use our platform to bear witness, spotlight injustices, and advocate for healthcare infrastructure solutions.
 Our goal is to highlight the extensive work that has already been done by so many organizations to further bring light to this public health issue and engage healthcare professionals.

-These five states have the highest levels of maternal mortality in the U.S. and we would like to bring light to this very important issue during this crucial election cycle.
-We seek to educate voters about maternal mortality outcomes in these five states specifically and hope that they will use our tool to contact their candidates to let them know how important maternal mortality is to them.
+These five states have the highest levels of maternal mortality in the U.S. and we would like to bring light to this very important public health issue.
+We seek to educate voters about maternal mortality outcomes in these five states specifically and hope that they will use our tool to contact their elected officials to let them know how important maternal mortality is to them.

 Our long-term goal is to expand this voter education initiative to all fifty states, but for this pilot, we are focusing our efforts on the states most affected by this crisis.

 As a not-for-profit 501c3 organization, we cannot promote a specific candidate or party.
 However, while we believe that maternal mortality is rooted in a number of policy issues, we do not believe it needs to be a partisan issue.
-We would like all candidates and all elected officials to be working towards the best proactive measures to reduce maternal mortality and improve overall maternal health in our country.
-In that spirit, we wanted to collect information from each candidate in the target states and present it without bias.
+We would like all elected officials to be working towards the best proactive measures to reduce maternal mortality and improve overall maternal health in our country.
+In that spirit, we wanted to collect information from each elected official in the target states and present it without bias.

-In order to accurately reflect the position of each candidate, we sent out a questionnaire to every candidate in the three key races in our target states.
+In order to accurately reflect the position of each elected official, we sent out a questionnaire to every candidate in the three key races in our target states.
 We published the questionnaire responses as we received them.
 You can see the questionnaire we sent here.

 The United States has the highest level of maternal mortality among other developed countries, and for some racial and ethnic groups in the United States, the numbers are on par with the developing world, such as Malaysia, Cabo Verde, and Turkmenistan.